tamnguyen9520/NeuTRENO_NeurIPS2024/readme.md

-The model and theory behind our implementations in this library are explained in our ICML paper "[Mitigating Over-smoothing in Transformers via Regularized Nonlocal Functionals]".
+The model and theory behind our implementations in this library are explained in our NeurIPS 2024 paper "[Mitigating Over-smoothing in Transformers via Regularized Nonlocal Functionals]".
 Instructions for running the experiments in our paper are given in the following files:

 ```